 - Keyword mapping (the URL that displays on the search engine for that keyword search)

-When you have changes in ranking, whether positive or negative, you’ll want to understand why, and so will your clients.
+When changes in ranking occur — whether positive or negative — you’ll want to understand why, and so will your clients.
 You may see bumps in ranking after an update to a post or because it had more social media clicks.
-Conversely, you may slip if the keyword becomes more competitive.
+Conversely, you may slip in the rankings if a keyword becomes more competitive.

 Reporting for each profile on social media should include:

 - Monthly posts, followers, engagements, and clicks, with month-over-month comparisons